theunknowninfinite/theunknowninfinite/readme.md

 <div align="left">
 About Me :man_technologist::

-- :man_student:Currently a Grad Student at the University of Maryland,College Park
+- :man_student:Currently a Grad Student at the University of Maryland, College Park.
 - :robot: Exploring the world of Robotics.
-- :computer: Learning ROS and Machine Learning
+- :computer: Learning ROS and Machine Learning.
 </div>
 <div align="left">